Linking discrete and continuous models of cell birth and migration: Discussion

 We observed that the solutions of our continuous models expand at a different rate than EA ABM results and feature smoother profiles.
-We produced more accurate descriptions of agent-based movement or birth by introducing and estimating parameters that adjust the time scale at which PDE solutions evolve.
+Indeed, inaccuracies in mean-field descriptions for ``intermediate" numbers of individuals appear to be common in other biological phenomena described by simpler dynamics such as Fisher-KPP-type equations, cf. \cite{brunet1997, sontag2023}.
+In fact, both references analytically derive corrections to the wave speed, a procedure we cannot adopt due to our use of off-lattice models.
+However, this substantiates our introduction of scaling parameters to handle the discrepancy.
+By introducing and estimating parameters that rescale the time variable, we produced more accurate descriptions of agent-based movement or birth.
 However, when we used the same parameter values in a continuous model of both cell migration and birth in \S\ref{sec:resultsBoth}, the PDE did not produce close estimates of the full ABM.
 Specifically, our full continuous model yielded larger long-time densities than the EA ABM results, motivating us to re-estimate the threshold value $c^+$ with a theoretical approach.
 This generated a more faithful continuous description and highlighted that the effects of movement and proliferation are not simply additive.
 We thus stress that parameters must be fit to data in which all mechanisms of interest act simultaneously, in order to capture their interplay.
-This is particularly crucial for contexts such as cancer biology, where continuous models sometimes struggle to predict tumour elimination because of the difficulty of accounting for the combined effects of cell migration, proliferation, and death \cite{bull2022hallmarks}.
+This is particularly crucial for contexts such as cancer biology, where cell migration, proliferation, and death are known to play critical roles in tumour progression and immune response \cite{bull2022hallmarks}.